Hells Hollow: A new SSDT Hooking technique

 The belly of the beast

-As a refresher, Alt Syscalls is a highly undocumented (and apparent not yet stabilised) feature of the modern Windows Kernel which allows for alternative system call handling.
+As a refresher, Alt Syscalls is a highly undocumented (and apparent not yet stabilised) feature of the modern Windows Kernel which allows for alternative system call handling, first discovered on Windows 10 (6 years ago) by 0xcpu, and written up nicely by Xacone, it was then reverse engineered for Windows 11 by me after significant key internal kernel changes.
 Before Patch Guard came along, adversaries, via a Rootkit, were able to alter the System Service Dispatch Table to take control of System Calls.
 Whilst Patch Guard is responsible for a number of things, it’s primary purpose is in the prevention of rootkits, one of the most notable features of PatchGuard as reported by cert.it, is you guessed it, preventing rootkits from taking over, or reading, syscalls.
 I bring this thwarted technique back to life with Hells Hollow.

 Since then; this technique was totally off limits to rootkits, unless you had a PG bypass, or relying on (luck based) synchronisation.